cloudmesh-community/hid-sp18-602/project-report/report.md

 workflow which important dier in application deployment.
 With Kubernetes not just orchestration of docker components but the flexibility, scalability for the deployment of microservices is highly achieved.

-## Future Scope

-:o: this is not an experinece report.
-If you do a future scope we will keep the incomplete till you finished it.
-Otherwise the section is called limitations or something like that

-I attempted to make use of Cloud AutoML, Vision API to label MNIST dataset as a part of this project, but unfortunately teh cloud AutoML gives access to specific user to customize the pre-trained ML model based on Google Cloud Vision.

-:o: We do not understand thsi limitation

-This is a huge dataset of NIST authorized handwritten dataset, highly used for testing the accuracy of ML models for Computer Vision and Image Analysis.
-Using the same or more technology stack, I would like to work on MNIST dataset to detect and label handwritten images as side-project,irrespective of my class schedule, during upcoming semester with the guidance of the professor Dr.Gregor von Laszewski.

-:o: certainly you can do this, you will have to take an indepoendent study.
-Its like the class with 100% focus on report.

 ## Acknowledgement